-The Great Passion Play is excited to announce the first phase of construction hiking and biking trails on the Passion Play grounds.
-Renowned mountain bike and recreational trail builder Tony Boone and his crew started building the first 5-mile loop of what is planned to be over 18 miles of trails on the almost 700-acre complex of the Great Passion Play in Eureka Springs, Arkansas.
+The Great Passion Play is excited to announce the completion of the first phase of construction hiking and mountain biking trails on the Passion Play grounds.
+Renowned mountain bike and recreational trail builder Tony Boone and his crew completed building the first 5-mile loop of what is planned to be over 18 miles of trails on the almost 700-acre complex of the Great Passion Play in Eureka Springs, Arkansas.

 “We started building hiking and nature trails through the Holy Land Tour area with youth mission trip groups in summer 2016 and it really started to snowball from there,” said Kent Butler, director of marketing for the Play.
 “After hiking the trails with members of the local Carroll County Ozark Off Road Cyclists organization in fall 2016, we saw that hiking was just the beginning and that mountain biking especially was something that people wanted to do.
 We soon got connected with Brannon Pack, the executive director for Ozark Off Road Cyclists, who really became a catalyst in this project.”